-There are few things better than good quality chocolate and The Choco Museum, of which there are two locations in Antigua Guatemala, not only sells artisanal handmade chocolate it also gives you the opportunity to make your own.
-We took their “bean to bar” chocolate workshop with the kids and my son declared this his favorite experience in Guatemala!
+There are few things better than good quality chocolate!
+The Choco Museum has two locations in Antigua Guatemala.
+Not only do they sell artisanal, handmade chocolate, but they teach you how to make your own.
+We took their “bean to bar” chocolate workshop with the kids, and my son declared this his favorite experience in Guatemala!

-The workshop is super fun and interactive; the kids got to roast, peel and grind cacao beans using a traditional grinding stone.
+The workshop was super fun and interactive; the kids roasted, peeled, and grind cacao beans using a traditional grinding stone.
 They also learned about the cacao plant and the history of cacao and chocolate.
-When it came time to make their own chocolate the kids were got to choose from different molds and then added different toppings to their chocolates from nuts and shredded coconut to sprinkles.
+Then, when it came time to make their chocolate, the kids got to choose from different molds.
+Finally, they added delicious toppings to their chocolates, from nuts and shredded coconut to sprinkles.

-During the workshop, which lasts about two hours, you will also get to make hot chocolate the way the Mayans and the Spanish conquistadores did and get to try these very different cacao drinks.
-At the end of the workshop, we walked out with big smiles on our faces, a bag of handmade chocolate and a wealth of knowledge not only about how chocolate is made but about the Mayan culture and history of Guatemala.
+During the workshop, which lasts about two hours, you will also get to make hot chocolate like the Mayans and the Spanish conquistadores did.
+And the best part: you get to try different cacao drinks.
+At the end of the workshop, we walked out with big smiles on our faces and a bag of handmade chocolate.
+In addition, we got a wealth of knowledge about making chocolate and Guatemala’s Mayan culture.

-Located at the top of the of a hill on the edge of the city, Santo Domingo del Cerro is a great place to spend part of the day.
-With a restaurant, sculpture garden, art galleries, zip lines and a playground for the kids it’s got something for everyone in the families and it boasts one of the best views of the city and the volcanos.
+Located at the top of a hill on the city’s edge, Santo Domingo del Cerro is a great place to spend part of the day.
+With a restaurant, sculpture garden, art galleries, zip lines, and a playground for the kids, it’s got something for everyone in the family.
+Plus, it boasts one of the best views of the entire city and the volcanos.

-We started off with breakfast at El Tenedor Del Cerro restaurant where enjoyed delicious food while we enjoyed a spectacular view of the volcanoes.
-The Fuego volcano was active and a smoke cloud raised from its crater as we savored our huevos rancheros, it was fantastic!
+We started with breakfast at El Tenedor Del Cerro restaurant, where we enjoyed delicious food and a spectacular view of the volcanoes.
+The Fuego volcano was active and a smoke cloud raised from its crater as we savored our huevos rancheros.
+It was fantastic!

-After breakfast we walked around the sculpture garden, filled with colorful and whimsical sculptures and murals from some of the most renowned Guatemalan artists.
+After breakfast, we walked around the sculpture garden, filled with colorful and whimsical sculptures and murals from some of the most renowned Guatemalan artists.
 Then we visited the aviary where you will find lots of birds.
-My 10 year old wanted to try the zip line but he’s afraid of heights so he ended up opting for the safer mini zip line on the playground.
+Next, my 10-year-old wanted to try the zip line, but he’s afraid of heights.
+So he opted for the safer mini zip line on the playground.